niharikashri22/niharikashri22.github.io/_pages/about.md

 ### Recent Highlights

-**Published Research:** My first-author paper in the *Journal of Cosmology and Astroparticle Physics* (2024) reported the first systematic search for MeV gamma-ray emission from TeV-bright red dwarfs using COMPTEL data—establishing stringent upper limits on soft gamma-ray flux from these enigmatic sources.
+**Published Research:** My first-author paper in the *Journal of Cosmology and Astroparticle Physics* (2024) reported the first systematic search for MeV gamma-ray emission from TeV-bright red dwarfs using COMPTEL data, establishing stringent upper limits on soft gamma-ray flux from these enigmatic sources.

 ### What Drives Me

 The questions that motivate my work are fundamental: What is the Universe made of?
 How did it evolve to its current state?
 What physics lies beyond the Standard Model?
-I pursue these questions through data-driven astrophysics, theoretical modeling, and computational analysis—always seeking to bridge observations with fundamental theory.
+I pursue these questions through data-driven astrophysics, theoretical modeling, and computational analysis, always seeking to bridge observations with fundamental theory.

 ### Looking Ahead